sunny-github-acc/isun-react-task/README.md

 # iSun task

-ISun task app lets users to signup, login and logout.
+ISun task app lets users signing up, loging in and loging out.
 Users may change their name, email, and/or subscription status.

 ## Presentation